The 7 Best Lures for Slamming River Smallmouths This Summer

 2. Thin-Minnow Lure

-An Original Floating Rapala in blue.
+An Original Floating Rapala in blue is a classic and as effective as ever.
 Rapala

 A skinny minnow plug is ideal for fishing on the surface or down to mid-depths.
 Twitch or slow-crawl it on the surface as a topwater lure.
 Reel steadily to probe mid-levels, or work it erratically to fool fish through both levels of the water column.